floreo-labs/Java-Core-Curriculum/lessons/building-spring/ReadMe.md

-# Building with Spring Boot
+# Consuming Rest Services with Spring Boot

 ***For the following exercise, complete the exercise and please send me (Boubacar) the repo link***